OutOfOrangeJuice/Tides-of-Fate/Character Creation/Classes/Privateer/Subclasses Summary.md

 This is the leadership subclass, with abilities that involve aura buffs and debuffs, as well as ship-piloting abilities.
 Captain also gets an animal companion because roleplay (parrot).
 Overall a support subclass that has more of an effect the more crew there are to buff.

 #### Rigger
 Rigger is a unique subclass with a focus on mobility.
-This subclass grants things like a climbing speed, unpreparedness for enemies using opportunity attacks, and a unique swing movement option which relies on being on a rope of some kind.
+This subclass grants things like a climbing speed, unpreparedness for enemies using opportunity attacks, and a unique swing movement option which relies on being on a rope of some kind (synergy with puppeteer – being puppeted counts for this movement option, allowing for sick combo attacks).
 Rigger also gets abilities for ship repair and maintenance.

 #### Lookout
 This subclass is focused on perception and combat support, similar to the ranger combatant subclass.
 The Lookout gets abilities related to perception range, perceptive capability, combat marks, and ranged attacks.